10 best client portal software for 2025

 Making sure your client portal has those types of security measures will reduce the risk of data leaks, data breaches, and hacking incidents, all of which can result in thousands or even millions of dollars in damages.

-There are too many customer portal providers out there to count, each with its own unique features and ideal use cases.
-We’ve narrowed the list down for you, landing on five top contenders.
+There are too many client and customer portal providers to count, each with its own unique features and ideal use cases.
+We’ve narrowed the list down for you, landing on ten top contenders.

 1. Softr